Jairzinho: International career

 Jairzinho made his international debut as a 19 year old in 1964 against Portugal, again when Garrincha was injured.
-He played in the 1966 FIFA World Cup in England, however with Garrincha back in the side he played as a left winger.
-Jairzinho struggled to be effective in this position especially at his young age, and he couldn't prevent Brazil from exiting the competition at the first round.
+He played in the 1966 FIFA World Cup in England; however, with Garrincha back in the side, he played as a left winger.
+Jairzinho struggled to be effective in this position especially at his young age, and he couldn't prevent Brazil from exiting the competition in the first round.
 When, after the tournament, Garrincha announced his retirement from international football, Jairzinho finally took over his idol's role for Brazil on the right wing.
-Jairzinho scored 2 goals out of the 6 1970 FIFA World Cup qualification matches.
+Jairzinho scored two goals out of the six 1970 FIFA World Cup qualification matches.